dineshpithiya/cdk-typescript-sample-app/readme.md

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

-The `cdk.json` file tells the CDK Toolkit how to executes your app.
+The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands